vikranthnara/Emotix/README.md

 - Type any text and press Enter to process it
 - `summary` - Show summary of last 3 entries
 - `history` - Show full history (last 10 entries)
+- `journal create` - Create a new journal
+- `journal list` - List all your journals
+- `journal switch` - Switch to a different journal
+- `journal remove` - Archive (remove) a journal
 - `exit` or `quit` - Exit the program

 ### Programmatic Usage